-Our research focuses on life histories, population dynamics and community assembly of aquatic insects and other invertebrates.
-We also use these taxa as model groups to answer fundamental questions on the role of selected biotic and abiotic factors on interactions between individuals and populations and on community assembly.
+Our research focuses on the biodiversity, life histories, population dynamics and community assembly of aquatic insects and other invertebrates.
+We also use aquatic insects as a model group to answer fundamental questions on the role of selected biotic and abiotic factors on interactions between individuals and populations and on community assembly.

 Current research projects